bladepan/nodermi/README.md

 nodermi
 =======

-A rmi(Remote Method Invocation) service for node
+A rmi(Remote Method Invocation) service for node.

-It is designed to handle complex communication patterns, a group of servers can talk to each other and pass around remote objects.

 No messages, just method invocation.
+Nodermi makes RPC easy: Remote objects have the same methods as the original objects; Parameters passed to a remote method are automatically converted to remote objects on the server side; You can pass (almost) anything to remote methods.

+Remote method invocation is by its nature asynchronous.
+If you want do something after the remote invocation finishes, use a callback function.

 ## API
 ### Initialize